bsharanya-25/Air-Canvas/README.md

    pip install numpy
    pip install mediapipe
     ```

-3.**Download the Project**: Download the project code and save it to a directory of your choice.
+3. **Download the Project**: Download the project code and save it to a directory of your choice.

-4.**Run the Application**: Navigate to the project directory in your terminal or command prompt, and run the application using the command:
+4. **Run the Application**: Navigate to the project directory in your terminal or command prompt, and run the application using the command:
 ```bash
  python aircanvas.py
 ```